renzhonglu11/PMI/README.md

 ## ADXL345
-(some of the information is provided by Chatgpt, if it does not work, refer back to the datasheet)
+(if something does not work, refer back to the datasheet)
 ### Data Registers

 According to the ADXL345 datasheet, the data for each axis is stored in the following registers: